The Beat Beginner

 The Pearl Masterworks line is also one that many drummers dream of owning.
 It’s a completely custom line where you can place an order through Pearl to make a kit for your exact specifications.

-Here’s Greyson Nekrutman playing on a Pearl Masters Maple set:
+Here’s Greyson Nekrutman playing on a Pearl Masters Maple (in Europe) set:

 Greyson Nekrutman Hears Sleep Token For The First Time